Residence Agreement Policies and Procedures

 Extra beds are not provided for children under two years of age.
 You must provide a crib for children under two.

-Students who live in Student Housing (on or off campus) may have visitors, including overnight guests, in your room as long as the guest occupies only your room for the duration of the visit and you have the agreement of your roommate(s) (if any).
+Students who live in Student Housing (on or off campus) may have temporary visitors, including overnight guests, in your room as long as the guest occupies only your room for the duration of the visit and you have the agreement of your roommate(s) (if any).
 Guests must be accompanied in the residence and may not be provided with a key or access card.
-The Housing Front Desk will not issue lockout keys or building access cards nor grant access to your room/apartment to guests that are not accompanied by the resident/contract holder.
-Visitors/ guests must comply with all university policies and all terms and conditions of this agreement, including respecting the rights of others at all times.
+The Housing Service Center will not issue lockout keys or building access cards nor grant access to your room/apartment to guests that are not accompanied by the resident/contract holder.
+Visitors/ Guests must comply with all university policies and all terms and conditions of this agreement, including respecting the rights of others at all times.
 Guests may only stay for a maximum of five nights total per quarter.
-Guests who stay for three or more consecutive days or five days total per quarter must register with their local Housing Front Desk.
+Guests who stay for three or more consecutive days or five days total per quarter must register with their local Housing Service Center.
 One guest per resident is permitted with no more than two guests per room.
 Unless approved, any guest who stays longer than these periods is deemed an unauthorized occupant, and you will be subject to unauthorized occupancy charges which are $175/ day.
 You are responsible for your guests and for their compliance with this guest policy.
 In the event this policy is abused, the university reserves the right to deny guest privileges to you or all students in your residence or to terminate your contract at its discretion.
-Student organizations who wish to host overnight guests must receive prior approval from Student Activities and Leadership (SAL) and follow all of the terms as explained on their webpage: https://sal.stanford.edu/policies/eventplanning-policies/overnight-guests.
+Student organizations who wish to host overnight guests must receive prior approval from the Office of Student Engagement and follow all of the terms as explained on their webpage: https://sal.stanford.edu/policies/eventplanning-policies/overnight-guests.

 House Storage Space